fhildeb/lukso-node-guide/6-blockchain-clients/README.md

 #### Geth

+Geth is the most popular and widely used Ethereum client.
+It's written in the Go programming language.
+Geth can be used for a variety of tasks, including creating smart contracts, transferring tokens, mining ether, and exploring block history.
+It's developed and maintained by the Ethereum Foundation.

 #### Erigon

-Erigon is designed to be a more efficient and faster version of Geth.
-It achieves this efficiency through several optimizations:

-- **Database Schema**: Erigon uses a more optimized database schema that reduces the amount of data that needs to be stored.
-- **State Trie Pruning**: Erigon implements more aggressive state trie pruning, which means it removes more unnecessary data from the state trie.
-- **Data Compression**: Erigon uses advanced data compression techniques to reduce the size of stored blockchain data.
-- **Code Optimization**: Erigon includes various code-level optimizations that make it run more efficiently, requiring less storage and processing power.
+Erigon is an Ethereum client that aims to offer a more efficient and faster alternative to Geth.
+It's written in Go and includes several optimizations to reduce the amount of data stored and improve processing speed.
+However, these optimizations can make Erigon more complex to maintain and update.

+> **CAUTION:** The current version of Erigon states that it is a tech preview and that things can and will break.
+It comes with several optimizations but is only suggested for tech-savvy people who know exactly what they are doing and are able to act quickly when the service stalls or need to be manually rebooted.

+#### Prysm

+Prysm is written in Go and developed by Prysmatic Labs.
+It's widely used by validators.
+Performance-wise, Prysm leverages optimized processes and data structures, offering a smooth experience for validators.
+The client had rigorous testing and auditing processes to ensure the client is secure against potential threats.
+It also comes with a nice user-friendly terminal interface.

+#### Lighthouse

+Lighthouse is written in Rust and developed by Sigma Prime.
+From a security perspective, Lighthouse leverages Rust's safety features and also undergoes regular security audits to protect against potential vulnerabilities.
+In terms of efficiency, Lighthouse is designed to perform well even on low-spec hardware, making it accessible to a wide range of users

-> If you want to run your node as a validator, make sure to choose the Prysm consensus client as it is the only supported validator client right now.
+> Both consensus clients, Prysm and Lighthouse are known to be extremely secure and reliable.
+If you want to run your node as a validator on LUKSO however, make sure to choose the Prysm consensus client as it is the only supported validator client right now.

 #### Storage Comparison